 Respect each other’s space

-I’m not shy or anything, I’m not a germaphobe.
-But I am not the touchy-feely type of person either.
-So if I get hugged by strangers, I tend not to be at ease.
+You do not have to be shy or anything.
+You do not have to be a germaphobe.
+But not everyone have to be a touchy-feely type of person either.
+Not everyone likes to get hugged by strangers.
 Give people their space.
 That is not always an easy thing to do within a crowd.
 But when talking to someone, let them breathe.
 You don’t know what reasons they may have to keep their distance.
-So please respect that.
+So please respect that and each other.

 They’re walking here

 Many of the events invite people to dress up / cosplay.
 Especially for indoor events, this can cause some issues.
-When you see someone cosplaying, keep in mind that it may be so that the costume is limiting the moveability of the person inside.
+When you see someone cosplaying, keep in mind that their costume could be limiting the move-ability of the person inside.
 They may not be able to easily make a side step.
 With the more elaborate costumes, the visibility of the person inside may also be limited.
 They may only be able to look straight on, and may not be able to look down.
-Please give these people the room when they need to.
-It makes it easier for them, but it is also in your own interest as giving them space leads you to move on quicker.
+Please give these people the room if they need it.
+It makes it easier for them, but it is also in your own interest as giving them space can lead you to move along quicker.

 Hold the line

 Many events will have signing sessions.
 Some guests are more popular than others.
 Everyone may stand in line to meet their idol.
 But standing in line is not something one does for fun.
 Keep in mind that you are not alone in line.
 If you are in a party of more than two people, limit the number of your party to stand in line.
 Or split your party into smaller groups, until you have met the guest.
-Especially if not all in your party want to meet the person at the start of the line.
+Especially if not all in your party want to meet the person you are in line for.
 “But we are together” is NOT a valid argument.

 If you have small children with you, keep them occupied.
 The attention span of most younger children is not that long.
 Also, if they are surrounded in line by mostly adults, it may get claustrophobic for them.
-If there is a crew member attending the line, ask if one of your party can stand in line and when it is your time if the smaller kids can rejoin you then.
+If there is a crew member attending the line, ask if one of your party can stand outside of line.
+When it is your turn in line, ask if the smaller kids can rejoin you then.
 Most of the time crew members will understand, as long as you also have someone watching your kids outside of the line.
 Do not bring babies into the line.
 It is too loud and crowded for babies.
 Do not take strollers or carriages into the line.
 They take up too much space.
 People in front and behind you are already limited in their movements.
 If someone kicks the stroller by accident it will be your own fault.
-Again, ask a crew member attending the line if the rest of your party can stand outside of the line and rejoin you when it is your time.
+Again, ask a crew member attending the line if the rest of your party can stand outside of the line and rejoin you when it is your turn.

-There are some events that do not give these people these special treatments.
-(That could be due to a number of reasons, like not having the manpower to accommodate these people).
+There are some events that do not give these people these additional treatments.
+(That could be due to a number of reasons, like not having the manpower to accommodate these people or the venue not having proper availability).
 If you do encounter these people, give them the room they need.
 You don’t need to walk on eggshells around them.
-But if they travel past you, give them enough room to move.
+But if they travel past you, please give them enough room to move.
 Have the common courtesy to let them pass.
-If there is an activity, don’t be a dork by standing in front of them.
+If there is an activity, don’t be a jerk by standing in front of them.
 Especially when you can still see everything if you stand behind them.
-They deserve just as much enjoyment of the event as you.
+They deserve just as much enjoyment of the event as you do.

 Don’t show off